thruston/python-tabulate/README.md

 on the end, like so "arr add{}".

-Besides letters to identify column values you can use "?" to insert a random number, and "." to insert the current row number and "$" to insert the total number of rows.
+Besides letters to identify column values you can use "?" to insert a random number, and "." to insert the current row number and ";" to insert the total number of rows.

-You can also insert arbitrary calculated columns by putting an expression in curly braces.
+You can also insert arbitrary calculated columns by putting an expression in curly braces or parentheses

-=over

-### *

-`arr ab{a+b}` adds a new column that contains the sum of the values in the first two
+- `arr ab(a+b)` adds a new column that contains the sum of the values in the first two

-### *

-`arr a{a**2}{sqrt(a)}` adds two new cols with square and square root of the value in col 1.
+- `arr a(a**2)(sqrt(a))` adds two new cols with square and square root of the value in col 1.

-### *

-`arr ~{sqrt(a)}` keeps all existing cols and adds a new col with the square root of the value in col 1.
+- `arr ~{sqrt(a)}` keeps all existing cols and adds a new col with the square root of the value in col 1.

-=back

 and so on.
 Each single letter "a", "b", etc is changed into the corresponding cell value and then the resulting expression is evaluated.
-You can use any normal Perl function: sin, cos, atan2, sqrt, log, exp, int, abs, and so on.
+You can use most normal built-in or `math` function: sin, cos, atan2, sqrt, log, exp, int, abs, and so on.
-You can also use min, max (from List::Util) and floor and ceil from POSIX, as well as a `round()` function that works like Excel, and the `nearest()` function from Math::Round.

 You can use operators like "." to concatenate values, but you can't include a space in your formula because this confuses the command line processing